Fwirt/textadept-textbar/README.md

 ## Known bugs/limitations
 - Updating the statusbar removes focus from the find/replace dialog
 - Closing the backing buffer or view breaks everything
-- No cleaup code written yet
+- No cleanup code written yet

 ## Todo
 - Fix bugs